tbg/goplay/cgo_boom/README.md

 Secondly, it's the call to `user.Current()` which crashes the program.
 What's the role of `net.Dial()`?
 Well, the big surprise is that you need that call or the program turns boring again.
 Same for the loop.
 Remove it and voila, no error.
 So this isn't a simple case of a call failing, it's a weird concoction of random things that reproduce this error.

-The bad news here is that the time of writing, we don't know what the cause of this behaviour is.
-But when I see a bug report like that, I'm equally curious about how one would ever come up with examples like that.
-And that's the good news, I'm going to walk you through that process here.
+How would one even come up with this?
+Surely this isn't straight from our codebase?
+Good news!
+I'm going to walk you all the way through, from the first high-level failure to an ending which is only happy when considering the bug's perspective.

 [1] on OSX, static builds basically don't work.
 But you can follow along using `docker -ti cockroachdb/builder`.